BlakeRain/blakerain.com/content/weeknotes/2026-W21/index.md

 the [prompt box] in OpenCode so it lies about the model selection.

 By the end of April I was quite convinced that I had absolutely no idea what model performed best for day-to-day use of OpenCode.
-There were several occassions where I could have sworn I was using a frontier model, only to discover I was using Kimi K2.5 or something.
+There were several occasions where I could have sworn I was using a frontier model, only to discover I was using Kimi K2.5 or something.
 I was quite happy to confirm to myself, albeit unscientifically, that I really could just pick a model that delivers the best score to price ratio.